nodejs/node/doc/api/addons.markdown

     void Initialize (Handle<Object> exports);
     NODE_MODULE(module_name, Initialize)

-There is no semi-colon after `NODE_MODULE` as it's not a function (see `node.h`).
+There is no semi-colon after `NODE_MODULE` as it’s not a function (see `node.h`).

 The `module_name` needs to match the filename of the final binary (minus the